cdaein/token-utils/README.md

 ## fxhash

 Get the ID (ex. `--id 26066`) from each project URL from the fxhash website.
 Optionally, pass `-s` and `-e` to set the range to download the images from.
 It starts at `1`.
 This is useful if you lose the network connection and need to continue download images.
 No need to provide the creator address.

-Objkt API provides access to all Tezos tokens, so it can handle fxhash data as well.
-But for now, fxhash data comes from the fxhash API.

 Examples: